AltoRetrato/evernote2obsidian/README.md

 3. Run `evernote2obsidian.py`, then:
 - Run **Configuration** to set up input and output paths and conversion options.
-- Run **Scan Evernote** to see potential issues before conversion.
-You can then open the log and manually apply changes in the listed notes still on Evernote (such as simplifying or removing formatting).
-When you are satisfied, you can sync your data again (`evernote-backup sync`).
+- Run **Scan Evernote** to see issues before conversion.
+Then check the log and manually fix any issue you want in the notes while they are still on Evernote (such as simplifying or removing formatting).
+When you are done, sync your data again (`evernote-backup sync`).
+- Run **Select Evernote notebooks to export**.
+Select just one or a few if you want to do a quick test.
-- When you are ready, run **Export notes as Obsidian Markdown and attachments**.
+- Run **Export notes as Obsidian Markdown and attachments** when you are ready.
+Check the results in Obsidian.

 ## Acknowledgments
 [evernote-backup](https://github.com/vzhd1701/evernote-backup/): Great tool for creating a local backup of all of your Evernote data.

 [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit): Used for building the TUI.